Train & Railway Accident Claims

 Injuries caused by engineering and track work

-Duty of care arising from employer and contractor
+Duty of care arising from rail employers and rail contractors

 Train drivers and especially London Underground tube drivers face a particular and gruesome occupational hazard which is sadly more common than it should be, of suicides on the track.
 It is understandable if even the most stoical driver suffers a post-traumatic stress reaction after witnessing such an event first-hand, especially if it happens more than once.